Settlement configuration

 • One set of bank accounts

-• Simplified reconciliation
+• Simplified reporting and reconciliation

 Global-Pay separates settlements for operational and reporting reasons.